cockroachdb/docs/v19.2/performance.md

 ## Scale

-TPC-C provides the most realistic and objective measure for OLTP performance at various scale factors, and CockroachDB can process **631K tpmC with 50,000 warehouses, a nearly perfect score** For a refresher on what exactly TPC-C is and how it is measured consult the Benchmarks Used section below.
+TPC-C provides the most realistic and objective measure for OLTP performance at various scale factors, and CockroachDB can process **631K tpmC with 50,000 warehouses, a nearly perfect score.** For a refresher on what exactly TPC-C is and how it is measured consult the Benchmarks Used section below.

 Comparing CockroachDB's unofficial TPC-C results to Amazon Aurora RDS's last published metrics from AWS re:Invent 2017, CockroachDB is now 50 times more scalable than Amazon Aurora, supporting 25 billion rows and more than 4 terabytes of frequently accessed data: